little-secrets/amnezia-wg-easy/docs/AMNEZIAWG_PARAMETERS.md

 When you don't set these parameters, they are **automatically randomized** for maximum security.
 You only need to set them manually if you want specific values.

+### Server-Wide vs Per-Client Parameters

+**NEW in v1.1:** You can now set AmneziaWG parameters in two ways:

+1. **Server-Wide (ENV)**: All clients inherit these parameters by default
+2. **Per-Client (API)**: Override server defaults for specific clients

+This allows you to:
+- Test different obfuscation settings per client
+- Provide custom parameters for specific use cases
+- Maintain diversity in obfuscation patterns

 ## 📊 Parameters Reference

 ### Junk Packet Parameters